CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Solution-Guide/Challenge-2.md

 ## Success Criteria:

-- The Docker engine is running.
+- Vrify that the Docker engine is running.
 - You’ve built a Docker container for the app.
 - Created an Azure Container Registry instance.
 - You’ve pushed the app container to ACR.